merenlab/anvio.org/resources/install/index.md

 ```
 </details>

-Please consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for technical problems, or join us on Slack if you need help:
+Please consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for technical problems, or join us on {% include _slack_invitation_button.html %} if you need help.

-{% include _join-anvio-slack.html %}

 {:.notice}
 {% include _fixthispage.html source="_posts/anvio/2016-06-26-installation-v2.md" %}